Ultimate 2026 Guide: BMI for Active Lifestyles & Health

 Active Lifestyle BMI: A More Nuanced Approach

-Recognizing the shortcomings of traditional BMI, some health experts advocate for an “Active Lifestyle BMI” that considers the unique body composition of those who regularly engage in physical activity.
+Recognizing the shortcomings of traditional BMI, health experts now advocate for an “Active Lifestyle BMI” that considers the unique body composition of those who regularly engage in physical activity.
 This approach acknowledges that muscle weighs more than fat and adjusts BMI thresholds to avoid misclassifying muscular individuals as overweight.

 [fc-bmi-cal]